redcentre/Carbon.Example.Command/README.md

 await engine.GetFreeLicence("Example Project");
 ```

 Carbon must be provided with licence credentials.
 This example uses the `GetFreeLicence` method to indicate that an anonymous client is using the *free* licence that is available for evaluation, educational use  or small business use.
-Customers with an existing Red Centre Software product licence can use the `LoginId` to enter their credentials.
+Customers with an existing Red Centre Software product licence can use the `LoginId` method to enter their credentials, which is discussed in other sample projects.

 ```
 engine.OpenJob("client1rcs", "demo");